If you are considering bringing a wrongful death lawsuit, one question may have is what is the most you can sue for in a wrongful death case?

 Maryland law measures economic damages “by the pecuniary or financial loss suffered as a result of the deprivation of the part of the earnings of the deceased.”
 But there is a limit to how realistic these projections must be.
 Lost wages must be “established with reasonable certainty, and must not rest upon speculation or conjecture.”
 So, you cannot speculate that a 20-year-old decedent would have been a major league ballplayer if he was a bench player at a small Division III college.
 But, you can make projections based on statistics of what a person with similar education and experience would likely earn over the span of their life.

 It is important to remember, particularly with the high cost of health care today, that there are also economic damages for the loss of benefits.
 Survivors can also make a claim for loss of household services.
 This is calculated by determining the cost of paying a professionally qualified person to perform the same services that the decedent performed for his wife, children, or other wrongful death beneficiaries.
-So if the decedent washed the dishes every night, the family may be entitled to the cost of hiring a cleaning service to wash the dishes.
+So if the decedent washed the dishes every night, it may entitle the family to the cost of hiring a cleaning service to wash the dishes.

 Finally, families can claim any other out-of-pocket expenses as the result of the negligence that causes death, including medical bills and funeral expenses.